Definition

 Once known as "the world's most wanted hacker," Kevin Mitnick persuaded a Motorola worker to give him the source code for the MicroTAC Ultra Lite, the company's new flip phone.
 It was 1992, and Mitnick, who was on the run from police, was living in Denver under an assumed name.
 At the time, he was concerned about being tracked by the federal government.
 To conceal his location from authorities, Mitnick used the source code to hack the Motorola MicroTAC Ultra Lite and then sought to change the phone's identifying data or turn off the ability for cellphone towers to connect to the phone.

-A more recent example of a successful social engineering attack was the 2011 data breach of security company RSA.
+The 2011 data breach of security company RSA was another successful social engineering attack.
 An attacker sent two different phishing emails over two days to small groups of RSA employees.
 The emails had the subject line "2011 Recruitment Plan" and contained an Excel file attachment.
 The spreadsheet contained malicious code that, once the file was opened, installed a backdoor through an Adobe Flash vulnerability.
 While it was never made clear exactly what information was stolen, if any, RSA's SecurID two-factor authentication (2FA) system was compromised, and the company spent approximately $66 million recovering from the attack.

 Also in 2013, a phishing scam led to the massive data breach of Target.
-A phishing email was sent to a heating, ventilation and air conditioning subcontractor that was one of Target's business partners.
+A phishing email was sent to an HVAC subcontractor that was one of Target's business partners.
 The email contained the Citadel Trojan, which enabled attackers to penetrate Target's point-of-sale systems and steal the information of 40 million customer credit and debit cards.
 That same year, the U.S. Department of Labor was targeted by a watering hole attack, and its websites were infected with malware through a vulnerability in Internet Explorer that installed a remote access Trojan called Poison Ivy.

 In 2015, cybercriminals gained access to the personal AOL email account of John Brennan, then the director of the Central Intelligence Agency.
 One of the hackers explained to media outlets how he used social engineering techniques to pose as a Verizon technician and request information about Brennan's account with Verizon.
 Once the hackers obtained Brennan's Verizon account details, they contacted AOL and used the information to correctly answer security questions for Brennan's email account.